wildonion/gem/README.md

-panel.conse.app #---> points to the panel UI notif.panel.conse.app #---> points to the websocket push notification server APIs adminer.conse.app #---> points to the adminer UI
+panel.conse.app #---> points to the panel UI notif.panel.conse.app #---> points to the websocket push notification server APIs adminer.conse.app #---> points to the adminer UI jenkins.conse.app #---> points to the jenkins UI portainer.conse.app #---> points to the portainer UI
 ```
 - **NOTE**: to serve static files using nginx just make sure you copied the `build-{PROJECT-NAME}` folder of JS projects into `infra/docker/nginx/build` folder.